Mexico's Lopez Obrador pledges justice for 43 missing Ayotzinapa students

 Although the government made arrests, it was later revealed that those arrested had been tortured before providing statements.
 Dozens of police officers are still being detained awaiting sentencing.

-Luis Hernandez, the rapporteur on the Ayotzinapa case for the Inter-American Commission on Human Rights, part of the Organization of American States, told NBC News that political will is key to making sure the investigation will advance.
+Luis Ernesto Vargas Silva, the rapporteur on the Ayotzinapa case for the Inter-American Commission on Human Rights, part of the Organization of American States, told NBC News that political will is key to making sure the investigation will advance.

 The commission has asked the government to answer a number of questions about the students' disappearance, including why the students had been closely surveilled by state security forces before the attack.